 One of the best ways to hit the breaks on a plumbing disaster is by cutting the water supply at the source.
 Locate your shut-off valve and make sure that it can be easily and safely accessed in a pinch.
 Shut-off valves are usually located near your home’s water meter, but we created an entire guide on how and where to locate.
 Check this area periodically to ensure easy access and make sure there is nothing in the way that would make reaching the valve difficult when you’re in a hurry.
 Older homes may need a shut off valve replaced

-If your shower’s hot water knob is stuck on, toilet is running or kitchen sink is spraying; it’s fastest to go straight to the source.
-Freestanding fixtures usually have valves located towards their base that are quick and easy to locate.
+If your shower’s hot water knob is stuck on, toilet is running or kitchen sink is spraying, you may be able to shut off the water to just this fixture.
+Check under the cabinet or behind the toilet for the shutoff.
 Be sure to familiarize yourself with all the other cut-off valves located throughout your home.
-In the instance that a shut-off valve is buried within your home’s walls, you’ll need to use the main shut-off valve.
 Once you have located all the extra valves, make sure they are loose enough to open by hand.
-Since these valves aren’t used often, you may need to loosen the valve with a wrench.
-Apply a spray lubricant on sticking or hard-to-open valves to ensure that they can be closed with ease in an emergency situation.

 Clogged toilets are a common occurrence that sends water rising to your toilet bowl’s rim.
 Waiting for an emergency plumber will take too long anyway.